by-student-2017/mol2crystal/README.md

 ```
 pyton3 mol2crystal_gpaw.py
 ```
-- OpenBabel & UFF version: It is fast because it is classical MD, but cells cannot be optimized.
+- UFF version (using OpenBabel): It is fast because it is classical MD, but cells cannot be optimized.
 ```
 pyton3 mol2crystal_uff.py
 ```